 Latest NY Sports Betting News

 Sports betting has been legal in New York since 2019, but this market is still an ever-changing landscape.
-Governor Andrew Cuomo is pushing for online and mobile sports betting, and it only seems like a matter of time before digital wagering is available in New York.
+Online and mobile betting are expected to launch sometime after July 31, 2021.

 SportsBettingDime.com is following all of the latest news, and we’re keeping this page up to date as sports betting continues to evolve in the Empire State.